The-Devoyage/graphql-mailer/README.md

 - Delete Layout - Admins are able to delete layouts.
 Requires user role of 1.

-### Content

-Content are pre-designed HTML that can be sent as standalone emails or be dynamically inserted into pre-designed HTML Layouts.

-From the GraphQL Playground/Sandbox you can manipulate content:

-- Create Content - Admin may create content.
-- Update Content - Admin may update content.
-- Delete Content - Admin may delete content.
-- Get Contents - Returns a paginated and filterable list of content documents.

 ## Querying the Server

 Query the server as you would any other GraphQL server.
 Try using the sandbox/graphql playground located at the gateway's graphql url.
+The webhook route should only be accessed from inside the API with a POST request directly to this server.

 **Required Headers**